A96 closed between Elgin and Forres following single-vehicle crash

 The A96 road was closed between Elgin and Forres following a single-vehicle crash.

-Scottish Fire and Rescue Service received reports of a collision at around 7.29pm today on the A96 Aberdeen to Inverness road.
+Emergency services received reports of a collision at around 7.29pm yesterday on the A96 Aberdeen to Inverness road.

 Police, fire and paramedics attended the incident which happened near Forres.